-Nathan Jaye, CFA, is a keynote speaker, financial journalist and founder of Ziprz, a new fashion company in San Francisco.
-Jaye's insights and writing on human intelligence, technology and meaning have been shared on Business Insider, the American Monetary Association, American Mensa, New York Hedge Fund Roundtable and 100 People You Should Know.
+Nathaniel Jaye is a speaker on intelligence.
+Jaye's insights and writing on human intelligence, technology and meaning have been shared on Business Insider, American Mensa, the American Monetary Association, and New York Hedge Fund Roundtable.

 What do practitioners need to know about financial market history?
 Nathan Jaye, CFA, interviews David Chambers and Elroy Dimson, editors of Financial Market History: Reflections on the Past for Investors Today, for their insights on this question.

 “We need to make investment plans that adapt to market conditions and also take into account our own personal frailties,” says Andrew W. Lo.

 "We don't pay enough attention to the big obvious problems that are in front of us," says Michele Wucker, the author who coined the term gray rhino.
 Investors should learn to identify four kinds of gray rhinos: charging, recurring, meta, and unidentified, she explains in an interview with Nathan Jaye, CFA.
 Each type can require different solutions.